 RITUAL COMMITTEE

-This committee discusses issues related to how ritual services/events operate and organizes volunteers to help coordinate these events.
+This committee discusses issues related to how ritual services and events operate, including organizing volunteers to help coordinate these events.

 Chair